Dr Sam Banks

 How can we use genetic analyses to understand animal population biology?
 Biologists increasingly use genetic methods to study how natural populations work.
 I'm interested in testing how genetic analyses can be used to infer dispersal strategies and other biological processes, using both simulation-based investigations and empirical study.

-Robyn Shaw: New genetic methods for understanding mammalian responses to fire (cosupervised with Rod Peakall and Katherine Tuft (Australian Wildlife Conservancy).
+Robyn Shaw: New genetic methods for understanding mammalian responses to fire (cosupervised with Rod Peakall, Geoff Cary and Katherine Tuft (Australian Wildlife Conservancy)).

-Georgeanna Story: Sociality and dispersal in bare-nosed wombats (Vombatus ursinus).
-How do they influence the success of rehabilitated wombats released into free-living populations? (co-supervised with Don Driscoll and Kris French)
+Georgeanna Story: Sociality and dispersal in common wombats (Vombatus ursinus).
+How do they influence the success of rehabilitated wombats released into free-living populations? (co-supervised with Don Driscoll and Kris French).

-Amanda Edworthy: Conservation biology of forty-spotted pardalotes (cosupervised with Naomi Langmore and Rob Heinsohn - I'm Amanda's nerdy genetics supervisor).
+Amanda Edworthy (submitted March 2016): Conservation biology of forty-spotted pardalotes (cosupervised with Naomi Langmore and Rob Heinsohn - I'm Amanda's nerdy genetics supervisor).

-Amy Macris (Honours): Effects of chytrid fungus infection on genetic diversity in frog populations.
+Amy Macris (2014): Genetic impacts of chytrid fungus infection on frogs

-Mitchell Barbara (Honours): Response of small mammals to fragmentation matrix transformation.
+Mitchell Barbara (2012): Responses of small mammals to fragemntation matrix change

 Grants are drawn from ARIES.
 To add Projects or Grants please contact your College Research Office.